SreejithEzhakkad/mini-aspire-api/README.md

 ## Testing

-I recomment to create seperate Database for testing, becasue i have enabled the resettign the database.
+I recommend creating a separate database for testing because I have enabled the  'database resetting' after testing.

 Create a test enviornment fimeRun the following command.